A. M. B. H. G. Abeyrathnebanda: Action on 29 January 2009

 Mullaitivu, the main military and administrative base of the Tamil Tigers, fell to the army on 25 January 2009.
 The Tamil Tigers were then surrounded in the Puthukkudiyiruppu and Visuamadu areas.
 The 58 Division was advancing towards Visuamadu along the A35 highway, and the task of attacking Visuamadu from the west was given to the 21st Sinha Regiment.

 The army launched their attack on the dawn of 29 January.
 A skirmish party was sent to capture a section of the Tamil Tiger defensive line in order to allow the rest of the regiment to launch the main offensive.
 Abeyrathnebanda was part of an eight-man team in this group.
 They reached the defensive line undetected under the cover of darkness, and assaulted a heavily fortified bunker, which was their assigned target.
-The resistance was heavy, and although they managed to capture the bunker, Abeyrathnebanda was injured in the process.
+The resistance was heavy, and although they managed to capture the bunker, Abeyrathnebanda was injured in the process due to gunfire.

 However, they soon came under attack from positions in the Tamil Tigers' secondary defensive lines.
 As his team were pinned down and taking casualties, Abeyrathnebanda realised that their position would soon be overrun.
-He jumped out of the captured bunker and ran to the adjacent bunker along the connecting trench.
+At once, he jumped out of the captured bunker and ran to the adjacent bunker along the connecting trench.
 Rushing amongst the attacking Tamil Tigers, he detonated a hand grenade, killing them and himself.
 This caused the Tamil Tigers' attack to be delayed long enough for the main force of the 21st Sinha Regiment to arrive and reinforce the skirmish party.

 The battle ended in victory for the army.
 They captured the town of Visuamadu, as well as a number of military hardware from the Tamil Tigers.